xp-forge/mustache/README.md

 This will load the template stored in the file `templates/hello.mustache`.
 This template loader will also be used for partials.

+Templates can also be loaded from the class loader, use the `com.github.mustache.ResourcesIn` and pass it a class loader instance (e.g. `ClassLoader::getDefault()` to search in all class paths) for this purpose.

 Helpers
 -------
 Think of helpers as "omnipresent" context.
 They are added to the engine instance via `withHelper()` and will be available in any rendering context invoked on that instance.